Modern Luxury in the Realm of Norwegian Folklore

 Deeper Into Fjord Country

-The 50-minute drive to Fjærland is a scenic glide through lush valleys, fjord views, and glacier-carved landscapes.
-Framed by glacier, fjord and towering peaks, Fjærland is a place where nature tells stories that stay with you.
-This small village is one of the few in the world where you can witness the turquoise fjord, ancient ice and dramatic mountain slopes in one catch of an eye.
+The 50-minute drive to Fjærland is a scenic glide through lush valleys, fjord views, and glacier-sculpted landscapes.
+Fjærland is a place where nature tells unforgettable stories.
+This small village is one of the few places in the world where your field of vision can take in the turquoise fjord, ancient ice and dramatic mountain slopes all at once.

-Right at the water’s edge, you’ll find Fjærland Fjordstove; a whitewashed wooden hotel with creaking floorboards, curated second-hand interiors, and a deep sense of purpose.
-Owner Bård is quietly leading the way for sustainable travel, and a stay here proves that hospitality can be both soulful and forward-thinking.
+Right at the water’s edge, you’ll find Fjærland Fjordstove, a whitewashed timber hotel with creaking floorboards, curated antique interiors, and a strong sense of purpose.
+Owner Bård is quietly leading the way in sustainable tourism.
+Staying here proves that hospitality can be both soulful and forward-thinking.

-Your time here can be as active or as peaceful as you’d like.
-Kayak through fjord waters, hike towards the edge of the glacier, or explore the village’s charming bookshops at your own pace.
-Or simply settle into the art of doing nothing—eyes on the view.
+Your time here can be as active or relaxed as you like.
+Kayak on the fjord, hike towards the edge of the glacier, or explore the village’s charming bookshops at your own pace.
+Or simply settle into the art of doing nothing – eyes on the view.

 Day 9 of 12